Valaa-Technologies/valaa-vault/packages/raem/README.md

 focuses heavily on the frontend.
 The cross-compatibility between components is driven by how new backends can integrate and talk with existing front-end clients.
-This is facilitated by front-end plugin systems which enables new valaa URI schemes to specify new routing solutions and fundamentally new backend infrastructures, as long as said infrastructures can route valaa event streams to clients.
+This is facilitated by front-end plugin systems which enables new ValOS URI schemes to specify new routing solutions and fundamentally new backend infrastructures, as long as said infrastructures can route ValOS event streams to clients.
 This corresponds to how ValOS doesn't specify how a *partition URI* identifies and locates partitions and authorities but leaves it to the scheme specifications and their reference implementations of